AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 was unless two generations before him had labored at the problem of finding an intellectual expression and a philosophic basis for
 Christianity: (Justin, Tatian, Athenagoras, Pantaenus, Clement).
-But their attempts, in comparison with his, are like a schoolboy\'s essays beside the finished work of a master....
+But their attempts, in comparison with his, are like a schoolboy's essays beside the finished work of a master....
 By proclaiming the reconciliation of science with the Christian faith, of the highest culture with the Gospel, Origen did more than any other man to win the